 We have a long journey ahead, but the Gorge is a resilient place.
-Gorge communities will recover, wild areas will rebound, and Friends of the Columbia Gorge will be working harder than ever to ensure that community voices and opinions are taken into account when creating the policies and programs needed to help the Gorge thrive.
+Communities will recover, wild areas will rebound, and Friends of the Columbia Gorge will be working harder than ever to ensure that community voices and opinions are taken into account when creating the policies and programs needed to help the Gorge thrive.

 Eagle Creek Fire General FAQ

 What can be done to help restore trees lost in the fire?
-Should the public replant?

-The first step after the fires are out will be for scientists and other specialists to properly assess the ecological damage and make recommendations on any steps that could help the area rebound naturally.
-Since the fire has burned in a mosaic there may be very different biodiversity impacts at different locations and elevations.
+The first step is for scientists and other specialists to properly assess the ecological damage and make recommendations on specific actions that could help the area rebound naturally.
+Since the fire has burned in a mosaic pattern, there may be very different biodiversity impacts at different locations and elevations.

 What has Friends done so far in response to the fire?

-Will salvage logging help the ecosystem recover?
+Will post-fire clear-cut logging help the ecosystem recover?

 No. Many studies have been conducted on forest fires and logging and there is no strong, scientific evidence of an ecological benefit from clear cut logging in a post-fire environment.
 In fact, clear cut logging can be highly disruptive to the natural recovery processes because it negatively impacts surviving organisms and structures in disturbed areas and on vegetation that re-establishes naturally following the disturbance.
 Therefore, clear-cut logging is completely inappropriate for the Columbia River Gorge.